 Perfect!
 ShareMouse has found another ShareMouse client on the network and indicates with this symbol that it is ready to use.

 You can now start remote controlling the other computer (see chapter "Activating remote control").

 ShareMouse is currently remote controlling another PC and is sending the cursor position and keyboard to the remote PC.

 ShareMouse is temporarily disabled.

 ShareMouse issues a warning.
 Hover icon to get details.

-ShareMouse is waiting for confguration.
+ShareMouse has not found a network adapter or is waiting for configuration.
 Hover icon to get details.

 Windows hides task bar icons by default.
 Please make sure to enable the ShareMouse task bar icon as it displays important program status information.

 Remove your license key from your current installation before uninstalling the software!

 Exit the ShareMouse program and remove ShareMouse with the operating system feature to remove programs (please refer to the OS documentation for more information).